HomelessPhD/AR_Puzzles/PZL11/README.md

 ## Information hidden in the plain sight - may be even in plain text.
-It could private key, seed phrase or some valuable hint etc.
+It could be the private key, the seed phrase or some valuable hint etc.

 Guessed that KEY is written as plain text:  some pixel values used for PK and others to form the picture, make the noise, distruct.
 Here Histogram, few "collored" picture + central (127 p. with 40 p. width) histo-slice.
 I feel like PK is on the biggest boat but cant get it.